 Once this evaluation is complete, clients begin the medical detox process in the comfort of our Colorado detox center.
 Cravings and withdrawal side effects may take anywhere from a few hours to a few days to set in, and typically last between five and ten days.
 These physical and psychological side effects may range from mild — such as headaches, irritability, sweating and nausea — to severe, including heart palpitations, seizures, insomnia, tremors and hallucinations.

-Detox may be difficult, but the benefits of this short period of discomfort can last a lifetime.
+Detox may be difficult, but the benefits of enduring this period of discomfort can last a lifetime.
 Undergoing this process in a medically supervised environment like The Recovery Village at Palmer Lake can dramatically improve your sense of well-being and comfort during the process.
-More importantly, it keeps you close to trained physicians and clinicians who can help you successfully work through potentially dangerous side effects, should any arise.
+More importantly, it keeps you close to trained physicians and clinicians who can help you successfully manage potentially dangerous complications.

 With gorgeous mountain and lake views, compassionate addiction specialists, evidence-based treatments and healing amenities, The Recovery Village at Palmer Lake sets the stage for hope and recovery.
-Call to speak to an intake coordinator today to take the first step toward healing.
+Call us today to speak to an intake coordinator and take the first step toward healing.